unovue/radix-vue/docs/content/components/switch.md

       description: '<span> The value given as data when submitted with a <Code>name</Code>.</span>', },
     {
+      name: 'as',
+      type: 'string | Component',
+      default: 'button',
+      description: 'The element or component this component should render as.
+Can be overwrite by <Code>asChild</Code>' },
+    {
       name: 'asChild',
       required: false,
       type: 'boolean',